 NFC for mobile payments is essential on new smartwatches these days and is in line with Google’s new version of Wear OS that closer integrates Google Fit into the experience.
 By adding these new features, Skagen and Google are accepting that Apple Watch and Fitbit are doing far better at the health aspect of smartwatches.
 Google’s catch-up game is afoot.

 Out the box the Falster 2 was running gen-3 Wear OS but it immediately updated to the latest gen-4.
-Based practically entirely around a black OS it’s a minimal, slick design choice that suits Skagen’s hardware.
+Based practically entirely around a black OS it’s a minimal, slick design choice that suits Skagen’s hardware in this case.

 The newer software does a better job of collecting notifications, and alerts now don’t take up the whole display, making scrolling more pleasant and information easier to take in.
-And while the Falster 2 will work with iPhones, it'll be a much more feature-rich watch on Android.
+Despite the circular screen you can get a better idea of the scale of a notification list better than before.

-Like the last Falster there are some Skagen-designed watch faces that are less cluttered than some of Google’s but there’s some fitness focussed options there too if you want to closer track your steps and heart rate.
+Like the last Falster there are some Skagen-designed watch faces that are less cluttered than some of Google’s and there’s some fitness focussed options there too if you want to closer track your steps and heart rate.
 But despite the great hardware, Wear OS still feels stunted – especially on hardware where you’re constantly worried about running out of battery.

 But if you want all those features in a watch that doesn’t look like it belongs in a marathon, then this is that Wear OS watch – it’s just the same software experience that you’ll find on Wear OS watches from over two years ago.